 Use MATLAB, a simple webcam, and a deep neural network to identify objects in your surroundings.

 Example: Object Detection Using Deep Learning

 In addition to object recognition, which identifies a specific object in an image or video, deep learning can also be used for object detection.
-Object detection means recognizing and locating the object in a scene, and it allows for multiple objects to be located within the image.
+Object detection algorithms like YOLO can recognize and locate the object in a scene, and can locate multiple objects within the image.

 MATLAB makes deep learning easy.
 With tools and functions for managing large data sets, MATLAB also offers specialized toolboxes for working with machine learning, neural networks, computer vision, and automated driving.